lalessia/students-grades-prediction/README.md

 The Exploratory Data Analysis (EDA) phase focuses on understanding the relationships between different variables within the dataset.

 ### PDA
+The project applies several machine learning algorithms to predict students' final grades.

+sklearn algoritms implementated:

+  - svm
+    - SVR
+  - tree
+    - DecisionTreeRegression
+  - ensemble
+      - RandomForestRegression
+      - GradientBoostingRegression
+      - BaggingRegression
+  - neighbors
+      - KNeighborsRegression
+  - neural_network
+      - MLPRegression
+  - linear_model
+    - LinearRegression
+    - Lasso
+    - Ridge

+The models are evaluated based on their
+- accuracy, precision, recall, and F1 score.

+The notebook provides a step-by-step guide to how these models are implemented and evaluated.

 ## Contributing
 If you would like to contribute to this project, feel free to fork the repository and submit a pull request.
 Contributions that improve the analysis, add new models, or enhance the documentation are welcome.